Strategy

 Ten Principles of the UN Global Compact

-Principles that list how organisations should, at a minimum, meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
-The Ten Principles apply across all geographies in which the enterprise operates, and good practices in one area do not offset harm in another.
+The Ten Principles of the UN Global Compact list how organisations should, at a minimum, meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
+They apply across all geographies in which the enterprise operates, and assert that good practices in one business area do not offset harm in another.
 They draw on several international declarations and other authoritative documents.

-• Strategy: Align strategy with the Ten Principles prioritising societal needs such as the SDGs.
+- Strategy: Align strategy with the Ten Principles to prioritise societal needs such as the SDGs.

 OECD Guidelines for Multinational Enterprises